commonprefix/kevlar/README.md

 kevlar
 ```

-The PRC is now available at `http://localhost:8546`.
-Add this local network to metamask.
+The RPC is now available at `http://localhost:8546`.
+Add this local network to MetaMask.

 ```bash
 kevlar --help